focus-editor/focus/LOG.md

     + Implement the rest of actions
     + Delete to end of line (Ctrl+K)
     + Ctrl+x without a selection cuts the whole line (but only if no cursors have a selection)
-    - Fix issues near the end of file
+    + Fix issues near the end of file
         + Crash
-        - Not processing the last line properly (when scanning for newlines)
+        + Not processing the last line properly (when scanning for newlines)
+        + Typing near the end is bugged
+        + Fix joining lines
-        - Test indent/unindent
+        + Test indent/unindent
+        + New line without breaking on last line
+        + Move last line up
     - Refresh buffers from disk
     - Global search
         - Double shift to search